 What makes Animal Rescue PH different

-When we visited Animal Rescue PH in Tondo, we already had an idea on why this NGO is different and why we feel it’s important to also tell their story.
-Upon mention, you might be inclined to imagine that they are a huge and well-funded org.
-However, as Luzviminda would passionately describe, they’re far from an ideal NGO that we see on digital media and print.
+When we visited them in Tondo, we already had an idea on why this NGO is different and why we feel it’s important to tell their story.
+Upon mention, you might be inclined to imagine that they’re a huge and well-funded org.
+However, as Luzviminda would describe, they’re far from an ideal NGO that we see on digital media and print.

 “Nakikita ko sarili ko sa kanila.
 Galing sa broken family, syempre alam ko kung gaano kahirap yung walang nag-aalaga.”Luzviminda Morales

-Animal Rescue PH, in essence, is really just Luz and Ritchelle.
+Animal Rescue PH, in essence, is really just Luzviminda and Ritchelle.
 Instead of an animal shelter, all of their rescued pets reside in their small barung-barong in Tondo.
-When we arrived, we were greeted by four of their rescued dogs and soon introduced to about 50 cats that the couple picked up from some of the most rugged streets in Metro Manila.
+When we arrived, we were greeted by four of their rescued dogs and soon introduced to about 60 cats that they picked up from some of the most rugged streets in Metro Manila.

-Another stray, who even celebrated her 3rd birthday recently, is Marga.
+Another stray, who celebrated her 3rd birthday recently, is Marga.
 When she was found, Marga had a bloated tummy due to organ inflammation and gastric problems.
 Her heart and kidney were also failing, and was basically 50/50 by the time she was rescued.
-Miraculously, however, she’s doing so much better now, thanks to Animal Rescue PH and the vets who helped in her operation.
+Miraculously, she’s doing so much better now, thanks to the couple and the vets who helped in her operation.

 Even though she’ll now need lifetime medication and support due to her ailing kidney, Luzviminda and Ritchelle have strongly expressed their determination to not give up on Marga and the rest of their adopted pets.